 Craft & Style

 The plot and pacing felt steady with suitable character development.
-The narrator wasn’t purely an innocent victim but also thirsty and eager to shed her identity and become more like the women at Holistik and those she befriended.
+The narrator wasn’t purely an innocent victim but was also thirsty and eager to shed her identity and become more like the women at Holistik and those she befriended.

 Emotional Impact